jbntlff/bootstrap_sandbox/README.md

-# Sandbox code for working with BootStrap
+# Sandbox for working with BootStrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).